 There came a time more recently when Lindsey’s fitness level began to flag.
 He was now living alone in Cottesloe with no Gaye, no header and no bulldozer.
 So he employs a personal trainer.
 Lindsey would take great delight in emailing around phots of him climbing walls, swinging off monkey bars, charging here and there, and generally looking ridiculous.

-Unhappily, Lindsey’s quest of appearing on Survivor or one of those he-man/she woman television programmes came to an abrupt end with the untimely death of his personal trainer.
+Unhappily, Lindsey’s quest of appearing on Survivor or one of those he-man/she woman television programs came to an abrupt end with the untimely death of his personal trainer.
 Lindsey being Lindsey, claimed full credit for that; “Well if he had been fitter and hadn’t tried to keep up with me etc”

-To believe that Lindsey was as bad, as funny, as mischievous and as irreverent as we remember him, and that he drove us nuts, is actually well documented by at least celebrate authors; His siblings in Ken White, Pat Heal and Joan Blackburn
+To believe that Lindsey was as bad, as funny, as mischievous and as irreverent as we remember him, and that he drove us nuts, is actually well documented by at least three celebrate authors; His siblings in Ken White, Pat Heal and Joan Blackburn

 In my mothers book “The Late Miss White” she writes

-We spent our holidays in Glen Iris at Rockingham; a one room cottage with five Lionel White kids and six of us….when “Lins” was not performing for us he was performing at the ice-cream shop -a free lick in return a song or a nursery rhyme
+We spent our holidays in Glen Iris at Rockingham; a one room cottage with five Lionel White kids and six of us….when “Lins” was not performing for us he was performing at the ice-cream shop -a free lick in return for a song or a nursery rhyme

 I was away from home when Lin was eight but I will never forget him at a circus.
 He was funnier that the clowns and it finished up with the clowns laughing at him, tears streaming down there cheeks and Lin totally oblivious to the rest of the audience.
 Dad loved going to the circus but he loved it even better when going with Lindsey.

 I have a dozen copies of Joan’s “The Story of my Life”.
 At page 5 Joan describes the quintessential outside Australian dunny.